hailelagi/hailelagi.com/content/readme.md

 - ~~[elixir in action](https://www.notion.so/Elixir-in-Action-Book-review-27ff4cbe67f140a688637e1422f11641)~~ [July '22]
 - ~~how to solve it - George Pólya~~ [June '22][due for re-read]
 - ~~[algorithms and data structure basics](https://runestone.academy/ns/books/published/pythonds/index.html)~~ [March - June '22]

+This is a _living document_ and **not** a linear historical timeline!
+My direction and interests are in flux.
+Got a great recommendation? let me know on [twitter](https://www.twitter.com/haile_lagi)